Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents: Related Work

 \section{Related Work}

+We contextualize our work within three areas: LLMs for relevance judgment and document generation, ranked list truncation, and LLM-based reranking pipelines.

+\para{LLMs for Judgment and Generation} LLMs are now extensively used for relevance judgment of documents.
+Several benchmarks of LLMs as judges have been provided by \citeauthor{thomas2024large} and \citeauthor{Guglielmo-2023-Perspectives}.
+Particularly, UMBRELA~\cite{Upadhyay-2024-UMBRELA} has been proposed as a framework with zero-shot and few-shot prompting.
+The interplay of LLM judgment, rankers, and nature of documents has been studied by \citeauthor{Balog-LLMEval-2025}.
+Reranking comparison graphs for improved relevance assessment has been proposed by \citeauthor{meng-2026-rerankersrelevancejudges}. \citeauthor{Ruiyang-SelfCalibratedListwiseRerankingLLM-2025} use fine-tuned LLMs to generate global scores for the documents in the ranked list, improving listwise reranking efficiency.
+These works demonstrate that LLMs possess strong understanding of query-document relevance.

-\para{Ranked List Truncation} Traditionally, RLT has been formulated as a cascade ranking problem.
-These methods determine the optimal cut-off depth for a ranked list before reranking to balance effectiveness against efficiency.
-Lien et al. \cite{Lien-Dynamic-RLT-2019} explored efficient top-$k$ processing by dynamically pruning candidates unlikely to affect the final evaluation metric.
+\para{Ranked List Truncation} Traditionally, RLT has been formulated as a cascade ranking problem, where the optimal cutoff depth for a ranked list is determined before reranking to balance effectiveness against efficiency. \citeauthor{Lien-Dynamic-RLT-2019} explored efficient top-$k$ processing by dynamically pruning candidates unlikely to affect the final evaluation metric.

-For neural retrieval, RLT has evolved from heuristic score-based thresholding to learned models.
-Bahri et al. \cite{choppycut} introduced \textit{Choppy}, a transformer-based model that predicts query-specific cut-offs by analyzing the score distribution of the top retrieved documents.
-Similarly, Wu et al. \cite{wu2021learningtruncaterankedlists} proposed \textit{AttnCut}, which utilizes an attention mechanism to model the dependencies between document scores and the optimal truncation point.
-More recently, Meng et al. \cite{meng2024ranked} investigated RLT specifically for reranking pipelines, demonstrating that fixed-depth reranking is often suboptimal and that dynamic truncation can significantly improve the efficiency of LLM-based rerankers.
+For neural retrieval, RLT has evolved from heuristic score-based thresholding to learned models. \citeauthor{choppycut} introduced \textit{Choppy}, a transformer-based model that predicts query-specific cutoffs by analyzing the score distribution of the top-retrieved documents.
+Similarly,\citeauthor{wu2021learningtruncaterankedlists} proposed \textit{AttnCut}, which uses an attention mechanism to model the dependencies between document scores and the optimal truncation point.
+More recently, \citeauthor{meng2024ranked} investigated RLT specifically for reranking pipelines, demonstrating that fixed-depth reranking is often suboptimal and that dynamic truncation can significantly improve the efficiency of LLM-based rerankers.